jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 ## Drawing Conclusions

 Can we draw any conclusions from this experiment?
-I think it's safe to say prices fluctuations are not always normally distributed.
+I think it's safe to say price fluctuations are not always normally distributed.
 In all data sets examined, the kurtosis is more leptokurtic than a normal distribution to some degree.
 But would it be appropriate to use a Laplace distribution to model price movements?

 Vance Harwood from *Six Figure Investing* wrote an interesting article asserting that the Laplace distribution should be used instead of the normal distribution to model stock price movements.
 You can read it here: